PikaDude/Live-ScreenSaver/README.md

+# Live ScreenSaver (0.2)
+A ScreenSaver for Windows made by PikaDude.

 # What is Live ScreenSaver?
 Live ScreenSaver is a screensaver made by PikaDude (me) that displays live webcams from across the world!
 # Requires .Net Framework 4.6.1